terminusdb-labs/vectorlink/README.md

 ## Todo

-Lots of work to make this the open source versioned vector database that the world deserves.
+Lots of work to make this the open-source versioned vector database that the world deserves.
 Anyone who wants to work on the project to advance these aims is welcome:

-* Add other AI configurations for obtaining the embeddings - we'd like to be very complete and have ways of configuring other vendors and open source text-to-embedding systems.
+* Add other AI configurations for obtaining the embeddings - we'd like to be very complete and have ways of configuring other vendors and open-source text-to-embedding systems.
 * Greater scope of metric support
 * Improve compression: We'd like to have a sytem of vector compression such as PQ for dealing with very large datasets.
 * Better treatment of deletion and replace
 * Better incrementality of the index structure
-* Smaller graph reprsentations of the indicies - using succinct data structures to reduce memory overhead.
+* Smaller graph representations of the indices - using succinct data structures to reduce memory overhead.

 And if you have new ideas we'd love to hear them!